 Legend has it that Georgia’s gold rush began in 1828 when a farmer stumbled over a rock and noticed it was flecked with gold.
 Prospectors flooded north Georgia, most of which was Cherokee territory, and within a few months that largest gold rush in the nation to date was underway.
 Two years later, the U.S. Congress passed the Indian Removal Act, ultimately forcing Native Americans from the state.
 When word of a new strike in California spread, prospectors left for the west coast in 1849.

 A centerpiece of the exhibit is the Thomas Leverette McMullan Reed Creek Collection of Dahlonega Mint Coins, recently donated to the UGA Libraries by Mr. McMullan’s son, John.
-Support for the exhibit was provided by John F. McMullan, the James W. Woodruff, Sr. Center for the Natural History of Georgia and the Stephen E. Draper Center and Archives for the Study of Water Law and Policy.
+Support for the exhibit was provided by John F. McMullan, the James W. Woodruff, Sr. Center for the Natural History of Georgia, the Stephen E. Draper Center and Archives for the Study of Water Law and Policy and the Willson Center for Humanities and Arts.

 The exhibit, at the Richard B. Russell Building Special Collections Libraries, will be on display through Dec.
 5. Several programs are planned: